-Principles of Agriculture is a two-semester course that will cover the diversity of the agricultural industry and agribusiness concepts.
-Students will develop an understanding of the role of agriculture in the United States and globally.
-Students will explore Agriculture, Food, and Natural Resource (AFNR) systems related to the production of food, fiber and fuel and the associated health, safety and environmental management systems.
-Topics covered in the course range from animals, plants, food, natural resources, ag power, structures and technology, and agribusiness.
-Participation in FFA and Supervised Agricultural Experiences

-(SAE) will be an integral part of this course in order to develop leadership and career ready skills.
+Grade Level: 9-11 Principles of Agriculture is a two-semester course that will cover the diversity of the Course #: 7117 agricultural industry and agribusiness concepts.
+Students will develop an understanding of Length: 2 Semesters the role of agriculture in the United States and globally.
+Students will explore Agriculture, Credits: Two Food, and Natural Resource (AFNR) systems related to the production of food, fiber and fuel Diploma: Counts as a and the associated health, safety and environmental management systems.
+Topics covered Directed Elective or Elective in the course range from animals, plants, food, natural resources, ag power, structures and for all Diplomas technology, and agribusiness.
+Participation in FFA and Supervised Agricultural Experiences (SAE) will be an integral part of this course in order to develop leadership and career ready Dual Credit Availability skills.
+Prerequisite: None